discord-net/Discord.Net/docs/guides/commands/commands.md

 ## With Attributes

-Starting from 1.0, Commands can be defined ahead of time with attributes, or at runtime with builders.
+Starting from 1.0, commands can be defined ahead of time with attributes, or at runtime with builders.

-For most bots, ahead-of-time Commands should be all you need, and this is the recommended method of defining Commands.
+For most bots, ahead-of-time commands should be all you need, and this is the recommended method of defining commands.

 ### Modules

-The first step to creating Commands is to create a _module_.
+The first step to creating commands is to create a _module_.

-A Module is an organizational pattern that allows you to write your Commands in different classes and have them automatically loaded.
+A module is an organizational pattern that allows you to write your commands in different classes and have them automatically loaded.

-Discord.Net's implementation of Modules is influenced heavily from ASP.NET Core's Controller pattern.
+Discord.Net's implementation of "modules" is influenced heavily from ASP.NET Core's Controller pattern.
 This means that the lifetime of a module instance is only as long as the command is being invoked.